newle/newle.github.io/14bc kendar‘s Language School.md

 3.67
 It's  not as if an emissary from outer space will have slipped into school uniform and be loitering around seeking a partner.

+4.2
+Would you do me a favor by moving the chair sweep the floor

+4.3
+meeting time is seven to make double sure.

+4.4
+has not yet achieve all its goals. considrable impact in many areas of

+4.5
+index that indicates
+out of all the article retrieved.

+4.6
+went to Europe
+now he is now eithor London or Paris.

+4.7
+fiure
+measure is grain he has stored

+4.8
+e